tytydraco/yessleep/out/Arctica_2.md

 Chloe laughed, it was the first sign of the tension between us cutting since I woke up.
 It was a mixture of giddiness and relief.
 Infectious enough for me to smile through my teeth.
 "We're getting out of here," I said aloud.

 She laughed again, "Damn.
-You don't know how scared I was when I found all of the equipment gone."

-The sense of routine putting us both at ease.
+You don't know how scared I was when I found all of the equipment gone," as she flipped through the dials.
+The sense of routine beginning to put us both at ease.

 "You don't know how scared I was trying to leave that tent," I told her.